Get set to study

 There are online guides and tutorials on VISION, Office, Outlook and Endnote – amongst others.

-To help you get the most out of the time you'll spend on revision, you need to develop 'active learning' techniques for example ask yourself questions about the subject, explain information in different ways, e.g. by using mind maps or diagrams or use cue cards.
+To help you get the most out of the time you'll spend on revision, you need to develop 'active learning' techniques.
+For example, ask yourself questions about the subject, explain information in different ways, such as by using mind maps or diagrams, or use cue cards.

-Check out our Assistive technology page for some apps that we recommend to help with revision.
+Again our asssistive technology page has some apps that we recommend to help with revision.

 Most students will give oral presentations as part of their course at university.
-For presentations you need to research a topic, plan the content, structure and delivery and prepare PowerPoint or visual support
+For presentations you need to research a topic, plan the content, structure and delivery, and then prepare PowerPoint or visual support presentation of it.

-Check out our Assistive technology page for information on Audio Notetaker which can help you record and rehearse your presentation.
-The PowerPoint App is available on most devices including iOS and Android.
+Our assistive technology page has information on Audio Notetaker which can help you record and rehearse your presentation.
+The PowerPoint App is also available on most devices including iOS and Android.